 Jam Band Hot Spots to Visit While You're In Town

-If you're visiting Denver for shows this summer, don't miss out on these places to eat, drink, and hang out.
+If you're visiting Denver for shows this summer, don't miss out on these places to eat, drink and jam out.

 Quixote's True Blue & Sancho's Broken Arrow

-Quixote's True Blue (2151 Lawrence St.) and Sancho's Broken Arrow (741 E. Colfax Ave.), two sister clubs, are ground zero for the city's jam band scene - warm, friendly spots that feature great live music virtually every night of the week.
+Quixote's True Blue and Sancho's Broken Arrow, two sister clubs, are ground zero for the city's jam band scene — warm, friendly spots that feature great live music virtually every night of the week.
 Check their respective calendars for more info.

-Vine Street Tavern, one of the newest and grooviest additions to Denver's microbrewery scene, is all about the Grateful Dead on the sound system, juicy burgers (or veggie burgers) and a dedication to lovingly crafted beer.
+Vine Street Pub & Brewery, one of the grooviest additions to Denver's microbrewery scene, is all about the Grateful Dead on the sound system, juicy burgers (or veggie burgers) and a dedication to lovingly crafted beer.

 My Brother's Bar

-The forefathers of the jam band movement were the Beat Generation and My Brother's Bar is a Mile High City institution known for its Beat Generation clientele - this was renowned Beats Jack Kerouac and Neal Cassady's watering hole of choice in the 1950s.
-Today, not much has changed at My Brother's - you can still get a pint and a burger for under $10 and enjoy one of the city's coolest spots.
+The forefathers of the jam band movement were the Beat Generation, and My Brother's Bar is a Mile High City institution known for its Beat Generation clientele.
+This watering hole was the bar of choice for renowned Beats like Jack Kerouac and Neal Cassady in the 1950s.
+Today, not much has changed at My Brother's — you can still get a pint and a burger for under $10 and enjoy one of the city's coolest spots.